Current Research Projects

 Another project has the goal to achieve robust, direction-dependent isotope detection using large volume CdZnTe gamma-ray detectors.
 In this work, data from both Compton and coded aperture imaging are combined in a probability-based algorithm to solve for gamma-ray spectra as a function of direction.
 In collaboration with Sandia National Laboratories, the well-established GADRAS (Gamma Detector Response and Analysis Software) will utilize this data to autonomously detect isotopes of interests and point to their direction.
 Of interest is the ability of directional information to improve the discrimination of background from isotopes of interest.
 Although this technology is designed with homeland security in mind, a range of other applications can be imagined: from space to medical imaging and radiation protection.

-TlBr is an attractive material for room-temperature gamma-ray spectroscopy because of its high stopping power, wide badgap, and low melting point.
+TlBr is an attractive material for room-temperature gamma-ray spectroscopy because of its high stopping power, wide band-gap, and low melting point.
+In collaboration with Radiation Monitoring Devices, Inc. (RMD) and Lawrence Livermore National Laboratory (LLNL).
 Spectrometers have achieved < 1% FWHM at 662 keV but these results are limited to stable operation at -20 °C. Degradation over time (referred to as polarization) occurs in TlBr devices after hours to months of room-temperature operation.
 Our group’s goal is to characterize the polarization phenomena to help manufactures improve the lifetime of TlBr detectors.

-In addition to room-temperature characterization, our group also tests detectors at -20 °C where they can operate indefinitely.
-We write new software algorithms to deal with material specific characteristics like the relatively high hole mobility and are currently developing a portable two stage cooling system.
+In addition to room-temperature characterization, our team also tests detectors at -20 °C where they can operate indefinitely.
+We write new software algorithms to deal with material-specific characteristics like the relatively high hole mobility and are currently developing a portable two-stage cooling system.
 Our goal is to move to the digital ASIC readout system currently used on CZT.